Pathological Lying (Pseudologia Fantastica)

 Fibbing isn’t uncommon, science suggests majority of us let a few whoppers pass through our lips—daily.
 Yet, there is a small but notable percentage of people that take falsification to an extreme.
 Their pervasive deceptions swell beyond occasional self-serving manipulation of facts become pathological.
 These prevaricators lose contact with reality (or purposely choose to).
 Extreme fabrication impacts life, draining vitality from wellness.
 In a crazed defunct reality, the liar hurts themselves and those around them.

 I expected pathological lying to have a DSM-V classification—it doesn’t.
 Pathological lying is, however, a characteristic of many DSM diagnoses.
 Unfortunately, without a unifying definition research is sparse and divided.
 Understandably, relying on self-reporting from pathological liars would, perhaps, lead to skewed data.
 Further complicating the matter, treatment, similar to pathological narcissism, has negligible success.
 It is simply hard to grow in fabricated realities.

 "Understandably, relying on self-reporting from pathological liars would, perhaps, lead to skewed data."

 We must live with liars in our families, employment, and in prominent political positions.
 We believe we can cure them.
 We can’t.
 If we catch an insidious liar red-handed, holding the stolen goods, obviously guilty, we can’t expect an apology.
-They ignore the obvious, create a stupid myth, and then challenge our sanity by gaslighting us into painful self questioning.
+They ignore the obvious, create a stupid myth, and then challenge our sanity by gaslighting us into confusing self doubt.

 Drew A Curtis and Christian L. Hart suggest a definition that includes, “persistent, pervasive, and often compulsive patterns of lying behavior that leads to clinically significant impairment of functioning in social, occupational, or other areas; causes marked distress; poses a risk to the self and others; and occurs for longer than six months” (2020).